101 – Wilfrid Laurier University

 Faculty of Science

-Laurier’s Faculty of Science has more than 3,600 undergraduate and graduate students and 113 full-time faculty members.
-We offer a full range of academic programs, including several interdisciplinary programs, in our 7 departments.
+Laurier’s Faculty of Science has more than 4,500 undergraduate and graduate students.
+We offer a full range of academic programs, including several interdisciplinary programs, in our 8 departments.

 Our faculty members are engaged in high-quality research, advancing scientific knowledge, and applying this knowledge to real-world problems.
 We are also home to several leading-edge research centres.